Kinovea/kinovea-docs/source/userinterface/preferences/capture.rst

 The following container formats are available:

-- MKV
+- :guilabel:`MKV`
-- AVI
+- :guilabel:`AVI`

 Default annotations file
 ************************
 This option lets you point to a .KVA file containing annotations that will be automatically loaded when any camera stream is opened.

-Other annotations files can still be loaded on top of the camera stream by using the menu File > Load annotations.
+Other annotations files can still be loaded on top of the camera stream by using the menu :menuselection:`File --> Load annotations`.
 They will be merged with each others.

 See also: Annotation > KVA files.